julians300/lion/README.md

 ## Official Documentation

-Documentation for the framework can be found on the [Lion](http://juliansalas.com/lion/).
+Documentation for the framework can be found on the [Lion Website](http://juliansalas.com/lion/).

 ### Customizing Build